shreyasaxena21/optical-designer-setup-frontend/README.md

-# ⚛️ Ray Tracer: Vue Frontend
+# ⚛️ Optical Designer : Vue Frontend

 This is the Single-Page Application (SPA) built with Vue 3 (or Vue CLI/Vite) that provides the graphical interface for designing optical systems and visualizing the ray tracing simulation results.